Rosie O’Donnell Rallies Anti-Trump Celebrities To ‘Make A New Ending’

 — Huffington Post (@HuffingtonPost) January 4, 2017

 It appears that O’Donnell will take every opportunity to attack Trump because she has recently accused Trump of being insane.
-The accusations came when the President-elect allegedly asked author Harry Hurt to leave the Trump International Golf Club in Florida when the writer approached Trump to introduce himself.
-Harry Hurt is the author of Lost Tycoon: The Many Lives of Donald J. Trump, a book that mentioned several events that showed that Trump as a narcissist.
+The accusations came when the president-elect allegedly asked author Harry Hurt to leave the Trump International Golf Club in Florida when the writer approached Trump to introduce himself.
+Harry Hurt is the author of Lost Tycoon: The Many Lives of Donald J. Trump, a book that mentioned several events that showed Trump as a narcissist.

 According to the International Business Times, Rosie O’Donnell’s recent social media post called Trump a “mentally unstable” person who behaved inappropriately with his biographer.

-Moreover, Rosie O’Donnell has recently signed on an anti-Trump petition that urges fellow Americans to stop Trump from taking over as the next President of the United States.
-Debra Messing and Ed Asner are other celebrities who have co-signed the anti-Trump petition that aims to stop Trump from becoming President.
+Moreover, Rosie O’Donnell has recently signed an anti-Trump petition that urges fellow Americans to stop Trump from taking over as the next president of the United States.
+Debra Messing and Ed Asner are other celebrities who have co-signed the anti-Trump petition that aims to stop Trump from becoming president.

 Who thinks of Rosie O'Donnell as a mentally stable person?
 Zero self awareness in Hollywood. pic.twitter.com/zTP1ecKqtQ

-— Asa J ???????? (@asamjulian) January 3, 2017
+— Asa J???????? (@asamjulian) January 3, 2017

-Rosie O’Donnell is considered to be one of the most influential celebrities in the United States as she is not only an actor but also a magazine editor, an LGBT rights activist, and an active blogger.
+Rosie O’Donnell is considered to be one of the most influential celebrities in the United States, as she is not only an actor but also a magazine editor, an LGBT rights activist, and an active blogger.

-Rosie O’Donnell has remarked that Trump was a “clown” who will be a puppet in the hands of Vladimir Putin, the Russian President.
+Rosie O’Donnell has remarked that Trump was a “clown” who will be a puppet in the hands of Vladimir Putin, the Russian president.
 The New York Daily News reports that O’Donnell’s appeal against the President-elect can be considered as a threat and the comedian has urged anti-Trump citizens to strengthen the campaign to act against the President-elect before he takes office.

 “Nobody can go back and start a new beginning, but anyone can start today and make a new ending.”